qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_items_options.rst

 .................

-Extending the features of the :ref:`New Item Properties <create_layout_item>` dialog with data-defined capabilities, this group allows you to set accurate placement of the items
+Extending the features of the :ref:`New Item Properties <create_layout_item>` dialog with data-defined capabilities, this group allows you to place the items accurately.

 .. _figure_layout_position: